 There are many opportunities to be involved in our congregation.
-You may participate in a service, host an Oneg, plan an event, usher, serve on a committee, or join an interest group.
-Temple Beth Ami also has services conducted by its members.
-Those who wish to, may lead a service and share their insights and interpretations of that week’s Torah reading with the congregation.
+You may participate in a service, host an Oneg, plan an event, usher, serve on a committee, or join one or more social groups.
+Beth Ami Temple also has services conducted by its members.
+Those who wish to may lead a service and share their insights and interpretations of that week’s Torah reading with the congregation.

 It is the active participation of our families that makes Beth Ami unique.
 Come join our temple and express yourself.

 Where and When Does Beth Ami Temple Meet?